ST. PAUL’S CHOIR GUIDELINES

 Evensong Introit (sung from the Narthex): be in Narthex no later than 3 minutes before worship begins.

-Processions: (New!)
-When the procession begins, stop at the door and wait for the person in front of you to reach the back pew.
+Processions: When the procession begins, stop at the door and wait for the person in front of you to reach the back pew.
 Then begin at the same pace.
 Process with folders open and face forward in pairs, keeping space between you and the singer in front of you.
 Lead the congregation in the opening hymn while walking in the sanctuary.
 When you reach the step to the altar, bow (at the neck) towards the Altar before turning right or left.
 Keep your pace after the reverence and as you continue into the hallway.

-Recession at Evensong: At the end of the closing hymn, close your music binder and face the minister for the Benediction.
+Procession Out at Evensong: At the end of the closing hymn, close your music binder and face the minister for the Benediction.
 When the organ voluntary begins, the crucifer will walk to the Altar steps.
 When the crucifer - and the cross - turn to face the Altar, reverence the processional cross with a bow.
 Then, depart the Choir Loft beginning with the people on the front row corners.

 In the Choir Loft

 The choir is the largest and most visible element of leadership in every service.
 In addition, all services are live streamed and can be seen at any time on YouTube.
 Choir members are plainly visible in the video feed for the entire service.
 This may include closeup views of choir members.
-Therefore, choir members must remain attentive and nondistracting during the worship service.
+Therefore, choir members must remain attentive and non-distracting during the worship service.
 Sit facing forward as much as possible.

 Participate in worship with the congregants as directed in the service leaflet.